-- For Safeguarding allegations your data will be deleted when you have reached normal retirement age or for a period of 10 years from the date of the allegation if that is longer.
-Please see our data retention leaflet (PDF 74 KB) for further information.
+- for safeguarding allegations, your data will be deleted when you have reached normal retirement age or for a period of 10 years from the date of the allegation if that is longer.
+Please read our data retention leaflet for further information

 - Young Carers personal information will be held for 15 years